AllKinds/AllkindsICP/README.md

 - Fixed slider issues at matchingFilter
 - Fixed age bug when birth was not set
 - Several smaller bug fixes/UI tweaks
+- + fixed app not working on safari, esbuild bug (2/05/23)

 Alpha v0.2.0